VRGroupRWTH/DaVE/website/content/guide_content.md

   - potentially some tags
   - url for the dataset

-Although this example should work now, the dscription.md should also be adapted to decribe your use case with a detailed description, limitations and references for the dataset.
+Although this example should work now, the description.md should also be adapted to describe your use case with a detailed description, limitations and references for the dataset.

 With everything set, you can do a pull request for your example to [DaVE](https://github.com/Jens-Koenen/DaVE).